-Outstanding flavor in roasts, dips and anything you would use this in.
+Outstanding flavor in roasts, dips, bloody mary's and anything you would use this in.
 Homemade never tasted so good.

 2 TBS olive oil

 2 TBS coarse salt

 2 medium lemons, peeled and pith removed